APPLICATION AND ADMISSIONS PROCESSES

 9. I am going to finish my degree in the summer.
 When is my commencement ceremony?

--Students receiving summer degree awards may choose to walk in the May ceremony before their summer graduation, or the December ceremony after their summer graduation.
+-Masters and Specialist students receiving summer degree awards may choose to walk in the May ceremony before their summer graduation, or the December ceremony after their summer graduation.
 In order to have their name printed in the MAY program, the AFD form must be submitted by the MAY deadline, even though you have marked it for a summer degree.
 Summer names are NOT printed the Fall program.
+PhD students participate in the Fall ceremony after the award of their degree.

 10. Can I submit my AFD on-line?